Multiple operator integrals in non-separable von Neumann algebras: Vector and operator valued integrals

 for all $A \in V$.
 This exhibits $\ell$ a pointwise limit of elements of

 Thus $\ell$ is $\sG$-measurable.

-\ref{item.wintchar} The equivalence of Gel'fand-Pettis integrability in $\cT$ and pointwise Pettis integrability in $V$ (with agreement of Gel'fand-Pettis and pointwise Pettis integrals) follows directly from the definitions and \eqref{eq.taudual}.
+\ref{item.wintchar} The equivalence of Gel'fand--Pettis integrability in $\cT$ and pointwise Pettis integrability in $V$ (with agreement of Gel'fand--Pettis and pointwise Pettis integrals) follows directly from the definitions and \eqref{eq.taudual}.
 For the triangle inequality, note that if $F \colon \Sigma \to B(H;K)$ is pointwise Pettis integrable and $h \in H$, then the $K$-valued triangle inequality gives

 Taking the supremum over $h \in H$ with $\|h\|_H \leq 1$ gives the desired result.